Jayasagar/audiologist-crm/README.md

 ## Out of Scope
 * Authentication/Authorization
-*
+* User Interface

 ## Tech Stack
 * Spring Boot
 * Spring Data Rest
 * Spring Data MongoDB
 * Spring Web (Spring REST)
-* Hypermedia-driven REST service with Spring HATEOAS
+* Hypermedia-driven REST service with Spring HATEOAS -- NOT FULLY implemented
+* Spring Test
 ## Libraries used
 * Lombok
+* Joda for Datetime
 * Swagger
+* Jackson
+* Fongo for fake mongo for integration testing

 ## Tech Tasks
-* Swagger for API - Not fully implemented for all API as already we use hypermedia-driven REST service with Spring HATEOAS
+* Swagger for API - PARTIAL - Not fully implemented for all API as already we use hypermedia-driven REST service with Spring HATEOAS
-* Deploy in AWS
+* Deploy in AWS -- DONE
     ** Java installation
     ** MongoDB
     ** Deploy the app
-* Travis for CI/CD
+* Travis for CI/CD -- DONE
 ** Run the build/tests after every commit
 ** Push to artifactory repo